Principles of green oak construction

 - Best practice tips for successful green oak buildings

-The growth pattern of any tree is optimised according to its species in response to its environment and growing conditions, so no two trees are identical.
-Consequently, timber, the natural material obtained from trees, is inherently variable not only between species but even between individual pieces of timber from the...
+The way a tree grows varies with species, but is naturally optimised in response to its environment and growing conditions, so no two trees are identical.
+Consequently timber, the natural building material obtained from trees, is inherently variable not only between species but also between individual pieces from the same...

 Timber frame construction of some description is a method which has been around for millennia; however over time it has become a tremendously refined practice to the point that – as buildings of up to six storeys become widely used in England and Wales – timber frame constructions of today...